simvisage/spirrid/readme.rst

-  More detailed issues concerning the efficiency of the covered sampling and implementation techniques are described in paper "Using Python for scientific
+  More detailed issues concerning the efficiency of the covered sampling and implementation techniques are described in paper *Using Python for scientific
-  computing: efficient and flexible evaluation of the statistical characteristics of functions with multivariate random inputs" prepared for submission in CPC.
+  computing: efficient and flexible evaluation of the statistical characteristics of functions with multivariate random inputs* prepared for submission in CPC.